zakhusayn/baraka/README.md

 For detailed information on how to use Baraka and its features, please refer to the [documentation](docs).
 This document provides comprehensive guidelines and examples to help you make the most out of Baraka.

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the BSD 3-Clause License.
 See the [LICENSE](LICENSE) file for more details.

 ### Acknowledgements
  We would like to extend our gratitude to Zakariya Hussein, Chesia Anyika, Neem Ndanu, and Diana Ndanu for their invaluable contributions to this project.
 We also thank USIU-Africa and all others who supported and provided guidance throughout the development of Baraka.